Thank you for your cooperation!

 When there is snow on the ground.
 When a steady rain is falling.

 Two good armloads or 20-30 well split pieces.
 There is a maul at each shelter/hut to split wood to make kindling.
 You can gather dead wood/twigs from the forest floor for no extra charge.
+Do not cut live or dead standing trees.
 There are times when there is not wood available due to impassable conditions for tractor delivery.

 If there is a stream/pond near your site, fill the 5-gallon bucket with water and have it nearby.
 Rake debris away from the firepit so it is bare ground.
 Roof rain water is available at Mountain Top Shelter.
 Let the fire burn down before going to bed and then soak the coals.
 Check in the morning to make sure it is dead out".
 Do not remove ashes from the firepit.

 There is no extra charge for using firewood in the woodstove when outside temperatures require heat.
 Let the fire die out long before leaving.
 Do not remove ashes.
 Restock wood from outside so the next campers have dry wood.
 Always close woodstove doors and turn control to low before leaving.